 Built-in benches that will seat six people with a comfortable amount of personal space can cost as much — or more — as the fire pit itself.

-Six resin Adirondack chairs can cost as little as $120.
+A resin Adirondack chair can cost $150 or less.
 Plus, chairs are easier on your butt as well as your wallet.

 “Built-in benches look cool, but no one wants to sit on them," says Aaron Rogers of Southern Poolscapes.
 "They're really uncomfortable."